Super-linear propagation for a general, local cane toads model: Abstract

 \section{Abstract}

-In this article, we investigate a general local version of the cane toads equation, which models the spread of a population structured by unbounded motility.
-We use the thin-front limit approach of Evans and Souganidis in [{\em Indiana Univ.~Math.~J.}, 1989] to obtain a characterization of the propagation in terms of both the linearized and a geometric front equations.
+We investigate a general, local version of the cane toads equation, which models the spread of a population structured by unbounded motility.
+We use the thin-front limit approach of Evans and Souganidis in [{\em Indiana Univ.~Math.~J.}, 1989] to obtain a characterization of the propagation in terms of both the linearized equation and a geometric front equation.
+In particular, we reduce the task of understanding the precise location of the front for a large class of equations to analyzing a much smaller class of Hamilton-Jacobi equations.
+We are then able to give an explicit formula for the front location in physical space.
+One advantage of our approach is that we do not use the explicit trajectories along which the population spreads, which was a basis of previous work.
 Our result allows for large oscillations in the motility.